AXIOMPHARMACEUTICALS

 Is Crystagen safe to use if I have an active autoimmune condition?

-Crystagen is an immune-stimulating peptide that may exacerbate active autoimmune flares since it enhances lymphocyte proliferation and immune activation.
+Crystagen is an immune-stimulating peptide that may exacerbate active autoimmune flares since it lymphocyte proliferation and immune activation.
 Medical consultation is essential before using, especially during autoimmune disease flares.
 It's better suited for those with immunodeficiency than autoimmunity.

 Can Crystagen help protect immune function after chemotherapy?